markusvankempen/ThinkLab1239/labsetup.md

 ## Prerequiste
 1. Sign up for WatsonStudio account
 [Register for WatsonStudio](https://dataplatform.cloud.ibm.com/registration/stepone)
-You will need this in the 2 PArt of the Lab
+You will need this in the 2 Part of the Lab

 2. Sign up for Weather Company API Key
 [TWC APIKey](https://callforcode.weather.com/register)